mtlong29/MySite/_posts/portfolio/2017-03-16-brand-marketing.md

 featured: false
 ---

 {% include /globalSections/toc.html %}

-Branding for companies is an art.
-It's one of the most important aspects of any business, large or small.
+**Branding for companies is an art.** It's one of the most important aspects of any business, large or small.
 And a large portion of branding consists of social media marketing.
-Some of my favorite creations, primarily used for social media purposes, can be found here.
+Some of my favorite creations, *primarily used for social media purposes*, can be found here.

 ## Social Media